GeoscienceAustralia/ptha/ptha_access/README.Rmd

 do not exceed a few percent of the water depth.
-For tsunami propagation modelling, it may be preferable to simulate the tsunami from source (using initial conditions [provided here](DETAILED_README.md)), which circumvents these issues (incidently, this also facilitates the use of alternative hydrodynamic models and bathymetric data when simulating these large scales).
+For tsunami propagation modelling, it may be preferable to simulate the tsunami from source (using initial conditions [provided here](DETAILED_README.md)), which circumvents these issues.
+Modelling from source also also facilitates the use of alternative hydrodynamic models (e.g. with dispersion and/or friction, which are important in some situations), and using other bathymetric data when simulating these large scales.
 Nearshore points should **only** be used as a rough guide to possible tsunami wave heights, **NOT FOR FORCING INUNDATION MODELS**, and should be refined in future using higher resolution models and data.